betaflight/betaflight.com/docs/wiki/archive/Magnetometer.md

 ## Setting local declination in the CLI

 In Betaflight 4.5, the CLI variable `mag_declination` was introduced, to correct for declination offsets.
-When correctly set, the Mag will return "true North", not "magnetic North", and will match the GPS course over ground values, which are returned relative to true North.
+When correctly set, Betaflight will return "true North", not "magnetic North", and will match the GPS course over ground values, which are returned relative to true North.
 Declination values should be entered in decidegrees; in the above example, `set mag_declination = 130` would correct for a 13 degree positive declination.
 A negative local declination, eg -3 degrees, should be entered as `set mag_declination = 3570`.

 ## Hardware and Connection

-Flight / FC firmware must be specially built to include `Magnetometers` for the cloud build, or `-DUSE_MAG` for local builds, otherwise there will be no Mag support in the firmware on the FC.
+Betaflight's build system must include `Magnetometers`, from the dropdown in the cloud build, or `-DUSE_MAG` for local builds, otherwise there will be no Mag support in the firmware.
 Additionally, GPS firmware should be included in the build, because we display the Mag heading on Configurator's GPS tab, and use GPS debugs to display the Mag heading information.

-Betaflight provides drivers for the following magnetometers, but not all have been validated to work with Betaflight 4.5's revised scheduling code:
+Betaflight provides drivers for the following magnetometers, but not all have been validated to work with Betaflight 4.5 at the time of writing:

 - [QMC5883L](https://datasheet.lcsc.com/szlcsc/QST-QMC5883L-TR_C192585.pdf)[^8].
 The QMC5883L is provided on the common, and cheap, GY-217 module, and many GPS units.
 It provides a 200Hz data update rate, 8x sample averaging and 3000 LSB/Gauss sensitivity.
 Standard axis orientation.
-We recommend using this mag if it is an option for your build, because it's performance has been carefully validated during testing and we know it works well.
+We recommend using this mag if it is an option for your build, because it's performance has been validated during testing - we know it works well.
 - [IST8310](https://intofpv.com/attachment.php?aid=8104)[^9] Note that this gyro has a highly unusual axis orientation, with Y to the _right_ when X is forward and Z is up, and will _always_ require a custom axis orientation in the CLI.
 Data update rate is 160Hz with 16x sample averaging and 330 LSB/Gauss sensitivity.
 - [STM's LIS3MDL](https://www.st.com/resource/en/datasheet/lis3mdl.pdf)[^10] This mag is integral to a combined Gyro, Acc and Mag '9 axis' chip from STM.
 Standard axis orientation.
 - [HMC5883L](https://cdn-shop.adafruit.com/datasheets/HMC5883L_3-Axis_Digital_Compass_IC.pdf)[^7] ODR is 75Hz with 1090 LSB/Gauss sensitivity; discontinued and replaced by the QMC6883L.
 Standard axis orientation.
+Validated.
 - Deprecated: [AK8963](https://www.alldatasheet.com/datasheet-pdf/pdf/535561/AKM/AK8963.html)[^5] and [AK8975](https://www.alldatasheet.com/datasheet-pdf/pdf/535562/AKM/AK8975.html)[^6], (both discontinued; some versions have Z up, others down, all return standard axis orientation when mounted with X forward).

 :::caution